The Parenting Advice Website For The Working Christian Mom

 Every parent has a set of ideals and standards they want to teach their children to live by.

-The parenting ideas that each mother and father have for their children are always good natured but rarely do they completely align with one another.
+The parenting ideas that each mother and father have for their children are most of the time in good intention but rarely do they completely align with one another.